I've never run before and have zero fitness, can I take part?

 Is there a minimum or maximum age for taking part?

 Unfortunately, due to insurance restrictions we are unable to accept anyone under the age of 12.
+Anyone between the ages of 12-15 must run with a responsible adult alongside them.
 There is no maximum age.

 Is the running programme displayed ahead of schedule?